 The above-named entity, hereinafter referred to as the "Sponsor," has entered into a contractual relationship with the California Department of Housing and Community Development ("HCD") to administer one or more HCD-funded homebuyer programs.
 The homebuyer program described herein (the "Program") is designed to provide assistance to eligible homebuyers in purchasing homes, also referred to herein as "housing units", located within the Program's eligible area, as described in Section 3.1.A.
 The Program provides this assistance in the form of deferred payment "silent" second priority loans as "Gap" financing toward the purchase price and closing costs of affordable housing units that will be occupied by the homebuyers as their primary residence.
-The Program will be administered by City of Napa Housing Division.
-Name of Sub-recipient, or name of admin sub, if applicable, (the "Program Operator").
+The Program will be administered by City of Napa Housing Division. (the "Program Operator").